-Another helpful tip is to "buy a very colorful and flat passport holder that is easy to find in a flash."
-Kim Parizek from Boutique Travel Advisors carries a pink one, which allows her to spot the passport in her carry-on amidst the chaos of customs or security.
+Kim Parizek of Boutique Travel Advisors suggests getting "a very colorful and flat passport holder that is easy to find in a flash."
+She personally carries a pink one, which allows her to spot the passport in her carry-on amidst the chaos of customs or security.

 Travel on shoulder season.

 "After you settle on a destination, make sure you find out when it's peak season and plan your trip before or after that time," says Richter.